aarthi-06/SOCIAL-MEDIA-DASHBOARD/README.md

-Hello all!!
+Hello Everyone!

-We the members of DESIGN THINKERS TEAM are happy to post our first project on SOCIAL MEDIA DASHBOARD using HTML,CSS and JS!
+We're excited to share our first project as the Design Thinkers Team—a basic Social Media Dashboard created using HTML and CSS.
+It's a simple, static website, and we're eager to learn and improve as we continue our journey.
+Your feedback is more than welcome!

+With regards
+Archana A
+Aarthi A P